gdams/adoptium/content/blog/eclipse-temurin-8u422-11024-1712-2104-2202-available/index.md

 ## New and Noteworthy

+### JDK8 x64 MacOS Respin

+A pkg file that was not signed was inadvertently published during this release (reported in this adoptium-support [issue](https://github.com/adoptium/adoptium-support/issues/1139)).
+Due to this, we needed to respin the JDK8 x64 MacOS binary.

 ### Container Updates

 #### Changes to Docker image external CA certs handling

 There are slightly modified instructions to answer the question 'Can I add my internal CA certificates to the truststore?' in my Temurin container, especially when running your containers in a restricted-by-default non-root environment.